Second Italo-Ethiopian War: Fall of Addis Ababa

+On 7 April 1936, an increasingly desperate Haile Selassie issued a proclamation that called to arms all Ethiopian males capable of military service.
+However, most of those who responded lacked military training and, at best, had antiquated weapons.
+This disparity was coupled with vicious Italian tactics like mass executions of Ethiopian soldiers and civilians and the use of chemical weapons.
 On 26 April 1936, Badoglio began the "March of the Iron Will" from Dessie to Addis Ababa, an advance with a mechanised column against slight Ethiopian resistance.
-The column experienced a more serious attack on 4 May when Ethiopian forces under Haile Mariam Mammo ambushed the formation in Chacha, near Debre Berhan, killing approximately 170 colonial troops.

 Meanwhile, Selassie conducted a disorganized retreat towards the capital.
 There, government officials operated without leadership, unable to contact the Emperor and unsure of his whereabouts.
 Realizing that Addis Ababa would soon fall to the Italians, Ethiopian administrators met to discuss a possible evacuation of the government to the west.
 After several days, they decided that they should relocate to Gore, though actual preparations for their departure were postponed.
 Addis Ababa became crowded with retreating soldiers from the front while its foreign residents sought refuge at various European legations.
 Selassie reached the capital on 30 April.
 That day his Council of Ministers resolved that the city should be defended and a retreat to Gore conducted only as a last resort.

 The following day an ad hoc council of Ethiopian nobles convened to re-examine the decision, where Ras Aberra Kassa suggested that the Emperor should go to Geneva to appeal to the League of Nations for assistance before returning to lead resistance against the Italians.
 The view was subsequently adopted by Selassie and preparations were made for his departure.
 On 2 May, Selassie boarded a train from Addis Ababa to Djibouti, with the gold of the Ethiopian Central Bank.
 From there he fled to the United Kingdom, with the tacit acquiescence of the Italians who could have bombed his train, into exile (Mussolini had refused a request from Graziani to mount such an attack.)

 Before he departed, Selassie ordered that the government of Ethiopia be moved to Gore and directed the mayor of Addis Ababa to maintain order in the city until the Italians' arrival.
 Imru Haile Selassie was appointed Prince Regent during his absence.
 The city police, under Abebe Aregai and the remainder of the Imperial Guard did their utmost to restrain a growing crowd but rioters rampaged throughout the city, looting and setting fire to shops owned by Europeans.
 Most of the violence occurred between looters, fighting over the spoils and by 5 May, much of the city lay in ruins.
 At 04:00 Badoglio drove into the city at the head of 1,600 lorries and patrols of Italian tanks, troops and Carabinieri were sent to occupy tactically valuable areas in the city, as the remaining inhabitants watched sullenly.